Sumcheck-based delegation of quantum computing to rational server: Multi-rational-server delegated quantum computing with a constant reward gap

-From this proof, we notice that the reward gap has the same value as the completeness-soundness gap\footnote{Precisely, since the computational power of the server is bounded by {\sf BQP}, the server sends $b=0(1)$ with an exponentially small probability when the correct answer is YES (NO).
-Therefore, the finally obtained reward gap is decreased by the inverse of an exponential from the original completeness-soundness gap.
-However, this gap is negligible because the original completeness-soundness gap is a constant.}.
-Protocol 2 has $1/3$ reward gap, which is constant.
-Furthermore, it can be straightforwardly shown that Protocol 2 also satisfies the first three conditions 1--3 mentioned in Sec.~\ref{I} as follows.
+From this proof, we notice that the reward gap has the same value as the completeness-soundness gap\footnote{Precisely speaking, since the computational power of the server is bounded by {\sf BQP}, the server sends $b=0(1)$ with an exponentially small probability when the correct answer is YES (NO).
+Therefore, the finally obtained reward gap is decreased by $1/2^{n^{O(1)}}$ from the original completeness-soundness gap.
+However, this gap is negligible because the original completeness-soundness gap is a constant.
+Note that {\red we say a function $f(x)$} negligible if ${\red |f(x)|}< 1/p(x)$ holds for any polynomial function $p(x)$ and all sufficiently large $x$.}.
+Protocol 2 has a $1/3$ reward gap, which is constant.
+Furthermore, it can be straightforwardly shown that Protocol 2 also satisfies conditions 1--3 mentioned in Sec.~\ref{I} as follows.
 Since the total reward $M\times R$ paid to $M$ servers is $0$ or $1$, the first and second conditions are satisfied.
 When the servers behave rationally, the client accepts with probability at least $2/3$.
-Therefore, the expected value of the total reward paid to the rational servers is at least $2/3$ that satisfies the third condition.
+Therefore, the expected value of the total reward paid to the rational servers is at least $2/3$, which satisfies the third condition.